dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 **********************************

-   21th attempt. text wrapping NEW table  This is only for the "A" items
+   Attempt #22. text wrapping NEW table  This is only for a couple of items.

  .. list-table:: Laundry list A.
     :widths: auto